GerhardPaw/RevitPythonDocs/README.md

 + Provide a single or multiple **python version**.
 Use can use **ironpython**, **cpython** or **ironpython_cpython**.
 + Providea single or multiple **Revit version**.

+A script for creating a material, that works for ironpython, cpython, Revit 2022-2024 and is provided with all 4 possible code versions will consist of the following files:

++ CreateMaterial_basic_ironpython_cpython_2022_2023_2024.py
++ CreateMaterial_advanced_ironpython_cpython_2022_2023_2024.py
++ CreateMaterial_function_ironpython_cpython_2022_2023_2024.py
++ CreateMaterial_example_ironpython_cpython_2022_2023_2024.py

+As you can see, files that have the same script name will be combined into one button on the webpage.
+It is your choice if you want to contribute the code in one or multiple versions.
+Please add only Python version (ironpython, cpython) and Revit version (2022,2023,2024) attributes if you tested the script for the corresponding version.

 Fork the Repository: Start by forking this repository to your GitHub account.
 Add Your Script: Place your script in the appropriate directory (Dynamo or pyRevit).
 Ensure it adheres to the naming rules and guidelines mentioned above.
 Document Your Code: Include comments, a docstring if necessary, and ensure your code follows the prescribed coding style.